stellyes/localconvert/readme.md

 - **PNG** for images with transparency (alpha channels)
 - **JPG** for opaque images (smaller file sizes)

-### Real-ESRGAN Integration
+### Cloudinary AI Integration
-Uses the state-of-the-art Real-ESRGAN model for AI upscaling:
-- No API keys required
+Uses Cloudinary's advanced AI upscaling technology:
-- No rate limits or usage costs
+- No API rate limits (based on your Cloudinary plan)
-- Local processing for privacy
+- Cloud-based processing works on any device
+- Automatic face detection and enhancement
+- Super-resolution quality
-- GPU acceleration when available
+- No local GPU required
-- CPU fallback mode included
-- Multiple scale factors (2x, 4x)
+- Multiple scale factors (2x, 3x, 4x)
+- Free tier available for personal use

 ### Comprehensive File Information
 View detailed information about each conversion: